Acquisitions are Everywhere

 Acquisitions and mergers are as common in 2016 as reality shows and prime-time talent competitions.
 There are seemingly thousands announced every month, and while there are many inherent benefits as a result of these complex transactions, there are also more than a few unique pain points created as a result, particularly when it comes to enterprise software.

 An accounts payable automation solution can sooth this pain.
-For example, at DataServ we solve these issues for our clients by providing them with additional visibility over all invoices in process, regardless of which ERP they will ultimately be paid from.
-We do this via our Digital Mailroom with optical character recognition (OCR) function, which centralizes invoice receipt and data capture and provides anywhere from 30-45 days increased visibility into potential upcoming payments due.
+At DataServ, we solve these issues for our clients by providing them with additional visibility over all invoices in process.
+This can be done regardless of which ERP they will ultimately be paid from.
+We do this via our Digital Mailroom with optical character recognition (OCR) function.
+This system centralizes invoice receipt and data capture and provides anywhere from 30-45 days increased visibility into potential upcoming payments due.

 If your organization is dealing with multiple ERP’s, the flexibility that a Software as a Service (SaaS) AP automation solution offers can provide significant relief.